-There is one ATM but it is notoriously unreliable!
-There are several money changers springing up on the island but they charge a great deal in commission and give variable rates of exchange.
+There are now ATMs on the island.
+There are several money changers also on the island but they charge a great deal in commission and give variable rates of exchange.
 Make sure you have enough cash to see through your visit before leaving Bali.

 Yes!
 We time our daily trips so that our guests dive while there is an incoming tide.
 That way the currents are gentle and divers of all abilities can enjoy the underwater scenery.
 Our dive groups are small – a maximum of four divers – so that guests are grouped with others of similar ability and dive to their own level of capability and experience.